vinceimbat/vinceimbat/content/photography as jiyu shukyo.md

 Movement is position-fulness.

-The problem with political and social movements is that they are so hang up with the words with their theories that they dont question them.
+The problem with political and social movements is that they are so hang up with the words with their theories that they don't question them.
 Once they achieve what they want they stay there and stop moving.